duckietown/docs-duckiesky_high_school_student/book/duckiesky_high_school_student/11-introduction/30-operation/10-operation-sensors.md

 **Actuators** - parts on a robot that use energy to _interact_ with its environment

-**Controller** - connects the input from the sensors to create an output from the actuators in order to accomplish a goal
+**Controller** - connects the input from the sensors to create an output for the actuators in order to accomplish a goal

 </div>